ferd/ReVault/USAGE.md

 ```
 This shows creating an Erlang node named `a@127.0.0.1`, and then creating a second one called `b@127.0.0.1` which then creates a remote shell (`-remsh`) onto `a@127.0.0.1`, which is the node in the input prompt of both terminals.

 If this all works, you should be good to go.
 If it doesn't work, you'll need to look at things such as your firewall rules and other network configuration to make sure you can indeed connect over the loopback interface.
-If you see something about `epmd`, then that's a little tool Erlang requires and that points at your install being incomplete.
+If you see something about `epmd`, then that's a little tool Erlang requires and that error may happen because your installation is incomplete.
 This is likely the case if you installed from packages and disregarded the instructions on [Adopting Erlang](https://adoptingerlang.org/docs/development/setup/).

 ### Releases and Tools

 You should also have installed `rebar3` in the previous step.
-With it installed, check-out ReVault and build it:
+With it installed, check out ReVault and build it:

 ```
 $ git clone git@github.com:ferd/ReVault.git